 Work With Rotate Theatre!

-Seeking Collaborators for Let's Eat Mary!Madison, WI.
+Auditions for Let's Eat Mary!Madison, WI.
 Non-Equity.
-Honorarium (Stipend).
+Pay: Honorarium (Stipend)

-To Submit, please email the following to RotateTheatre@gmail.com:
+To Sign Up for a timeslot, please email the following to RotateTheatre@gmail.com (walk-ins also welcome!):

-- Resume and/or CV and/or blurb about any relevant professional or personal experience and/or training (link, or attached file, or in the body of the email).
+- Resume and/or blurb about any relevant experience and/or training (link, or attached file, or in the body of the email).

 Additional Production Info*